Alligator/agdq-stats/README.md

 `marathon_type` is `gdq` for AGDQ and SGDQ, `ff` for Frame Fatales, and `gdqx` for GDQx.

+The `viewers` array is missing the `youtube_viewer_count` element until partway through AGDQ 26.

 More properties were added over time:
 - The donation count was added in AGDQ 14
 - The runners were added in AGDQ 15
 - The category was added in SGDQ 20
+- The YouTube viewer count was added in AGDQ26